-If you’ve been putting off radon testing, here’s why the winter months are the most accurate and most important time to get it done.
+If you have been putting off radon testing, here is why the winter months are the most accurate and most important time to get it done.

 Why Radon Levels Rise in Winter

-Radon is a naturally occurring radioactive gas that seeps into buildings through cracks in the foundation, plumbing gaps, and even basement walls.
-During winter, several things happen that increase your exposure:
+Radon is a naturally occurring radioactive gas that seeps into buildings through cracks in the foundation, plumbing gaps, and basement walls.
+During winter, several conditions combine to increase exposure:

 - Windows and doors stay closed, limiting air exchange.

-- Heating systems circulate indoor air, not fresh air.
+- Heating systems circulate indoor air, not fresh air from outside.

-- The “stack effect” (where warm indoor air rises and escapes) pulls in more radon from the ground.
+- The stack effect — where warm indoor air rises and escapes through upper openings — pulls additional radon up from the ground.

-Here’s the kicker: most people spend over 90% of their time indoors during winter.
-That means any radon in your home, apartment, or workplace has longer to affect your health.
+Most people spend over 90% of their time indoors during winter.
+Any radon present in your home, apartment, or workplace has more hours each day to accumulate in the air you breathe.

 - Indoor air is more stagnant